MagForceSeven/Starfire/StarfireUtilities/README.md

 ### Type Utilities
 _TypeUtilities.h/hpp/cpp_

 A collection of type related helpers: concepts for interfaces, uobjects and actors, template accessors to StaticClass's and implementations of a few standard library concepts for platforms that don't properly support the ones that are desired for writing other concepts.
+The PS5 I know needs this so it enables it for that platform.
+Other platforms can be added directly or by adding "STARFIRE_PLATFORM_MISSING_CONCEPTS=1" as a project definition to your Target.cs.

 _ArrayTypeUtilities.h/hpp/cpp_